 If a conflict persists, the Security Council may work towards a ceasefire and deploy peacekeepers.
 It can order UN nations to impose sanctions and, as a last resort, it may authorise military action against an aggressor.Expansion

-The status quo of the permanent members had not changed since the council's first meeting in 1946, and the make-up of the Security Council had become a pressing issue for the UN.
+The status quo of the permanent members had not changed since the council's first meeting in 1946, and the make-up of the Security Council has climbed up the UN agenda.

-But this is all about to change following the announcement by President Barack Obama that the US has backed India's ambition to become a permanent member of the UN Security Council.
+Change faces numerous hurdles, but the likelihood of reform was seen as having been boosted by an announcement by President Barack Obama that the US has backed India's ambition to become a permanent member of the UN Security Council.

 India, Germany, Japan and Brazil - known as the G4 - and the African Union are among those who have long lobbied for coveted permanent-member status.

 A working group on reform set up under the UN General Assembly in 1993 had made little progress on the matter, with a lack of consensus over potential candidates.